-Join us on March 17 at 1pm PT / 4pm ET / 9am NZST for a deep dive into how one of the world's most complex coastal cities uses advanced hydrological forecasting to protect its communities and infrastructure.
+Join us on March 17 at 1pm PT / 4pm ET (March 18 at 9am NZDT) for a deep dive into how one of the world's most complex coastal cities uses advanced hydrological forecasting to protect its communities and infrastructure.

 In this session, Kolt Johnson (Auckland Council) and Hunter Johnson (Upstream Tech) will discuss the practical application of AI-powered, probabilistic forecasting in a high-stakes municipal environment.
-Learn how Auckland Council leverages actionable forecasts to drive real-time decisions and coordinate responses across multiple departments.
+Learn how Auckland Council leverages actionable forecasts to drive hydrological advice that supports real-time decision making and coordinated responses across multiple departments.

 We’ll cover key insights from Auckland Council's journey, including: